FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 5 - NoSQL with DocumentDB/README.md

 ## Update the WebApp to add our new view

-* In Visual Studio, ask the attendees to create a Sentiment folder under the View folder and copy the file ViewSentimentAnalysis.cshtm from the Code Snippets/WebApp folder
+* In Visual Studio, ask the attendees to add a reference to Microsoft.Azure.DocumentDB nuget package
+	* Install-Package Microsoft.Azure.DocumentDB

 * In Visual Studio, ask the attendees to copy the file SentimentAnalysisModel.cs from the Code Snippets/WebApp folder to the Models folder

+* In Visual Studio, ask the attendees to create a Repositories folder at the root of the project and copy the file SentimentAnalysisRepository.cs from the Code Snippets/WebApp folder

 * In Visual Studio, ask the attendees to copy the file SentimentController.cs from the Code Snippets/WebApp folder to the Controllers folder

-* In Visual Studio, ask the attendees to create a Repositories folder at the root of the project and copy the file SentimentAnalysisRepository.cs from the Code Snippets/WebApp folder
+* In Visual Studio, ask the attendees to create a Sentiment folder under the View folder and copy the file ViewSentimentAnalysis.cshtm from the Code Snippets/WebApp folder

 * Ask the attendees to update the file "Views\Shared\_Layout.cshtml" to add a reference to our new View.